7 Ways To Properly Resolve Conflicts In Relationships

 Some couples spend years trying to convince each other, but sometimes it just isn’t possible.
 Some disagreements stem from fundamental differences in character, attitudes, and values.
 You will only waste time trying to remake each other and ruin the relationship.

-Accept each other for who you are.
+Accept one another as you are.
 Disagreement is an inevitable part of any long-term relationship.
 We can live with these problems.
-The main thing is to know how to behave, not aggravate them, and feel as comfortable as possible.
+The most important thing is to know how to act, not aggravate them, and feel as comfortable as possible.

 Adapted and translated by The Cop Cart Staff